dfedorov1988/SE_solution_CI_2Dpot/README.md

 # Features
 Solves Schrodinger equation around conical intersection using the direct Hamiltonian diagonalization, basis set is represented by Bessel functions to take advantage of the radial symmetry of the system.
-1. In diabatic representation the solution is pretty straightforward
+1. In diabatic representation the solution is pretty straightforward.
 2. In adiabatic representation we use the discontinuous basis set Integration of matrix elements over angle is performed in Mathematica (see notebook for derivation of integrals), integration over r is performed numerically.
 # How to Run
+Program is written in python 3.
-To speed up calculations, the radial parts of integrals are written and precompiled in C language.
+Because we need to calculate a lot of integrals numerically, the radial parts of integrals are written and precompiled in C language to spped up calculations.
 Gives a 5X speedup.
 Requires V11.so, V2.so, T1.so, etc. in the working directory (need to be compiled on your machine).